-Poor A Level results determined my student option of a college of education and it was further complicated by being in the United States for the year.
-My mother wrote in a letter that, with the impossibility of an interview, I must have been given a good school reference by John Woods.
-It was with some uncertainty that I pitched up in Ormskirk, Lancashire in October 1974 to study Geography and Education.
+It was with some trepidation that I pitched up in Ormskirk, Lancashire in October 1974 to study Geography and Education.
+Poor A Level results determined my student option of a college of education rather than my university rejections.
+It was further complicated by being in the United States for the previous year.
+My mother wrote in a letter that, with the impossibility of an interview, I must have been given a good school reference by John Woods the headteacher at secondary school.

-There is much to be said about the social aspects of four years as a student, but a turn out of the loft revealed a ring-binder of papers which focussed the attention on some of the hard work that must have taken place.
+There is much to be said about the social aspects of four years as a student, but a loft turn-out revealed three ring-binders of papers.
+This focussed the attention on some of the hard work that must have taken place.
+Really!

 A printed sheet indicates the educational studies option course on the psychology of education (term 8) with these five areas to be studied: